 Mobile Web vs. Mobile App: Why Chrome push notifications matter

-Quixey, a mobile app search company, revealed that 32.6% of US mobile device users prefer to use both mobile apps and a browsers at different times.
-Taking a closer look, 19.6% of respondents said they preferred a mobile browser, and 23.1% of mobile device users said they favored mobile apps.
-About 24.7% said they had no preference.
+Quixey, a mobile app search company, revealed that 32.6% of US mobile device users prefer to use both mobile apps and browsers at different times.
+Here’s a more precise split up – 19.6% of the audience revealed a preference for mobile browsers, while 23.1% admitted that they favored mobile apps.
+A further 24.7% din’t have a preference per se.

-What do users like about mobile browsers?
-Nearly 74.8% said they like that mobile browsers provide access to all the content they’re looking for in one place.
-Additionally, 23.2% said there’s no need to install anything new on their device.
-What do users like about mobile apps?
-28.3% said they provide a better user experience.
+28.3% of the users who picked mobile apps mentioned a better user experience.
 Additionally, respondents liked that apps offer access to more features and capabilities and that they have push notifications and alerts.
-What do users dislike about mobile apps?
-Mobile apps take up storage space on their phone and doesn’t provide enough access to everything they need.
+What did these users dislike about mobile apps though?
+The fact that these apps take up storage space on their phone and don’t provide enough access to everything they need.

 Why use website notifications when the mobile web market is weak?
 Think again!

 Let’s look at this stat from Source: Morgan Stanley rendering of comScore data

 The research note is designed to combat the perception that the mobile web is anemic or in decline (and by extension, Google).
 It’s not.
 As the data shows, mobile browser usage is growing faster than apps and delivering larger audiences for most publishers.